metaversemoon/Class-Reviewer-App-hackerearth/README.md

 # Project Description:

-Student Reviews App is an educational site where students evaluate, rate, and review teachers and courses.
+Rate My Courses is an educational platform where students evaluate, rate, and review teachers and courses.
 It allows users to send and receive stream payments and donations.

 Students can learn and read more about classes before they commit or register.
 This will help students save thousands of dollars and time.